-With DNC selection, a file on the ftp server memory can be sent directly to the CNC while the control is in Automatic mode.
+In DNC mode, a file on the ftp server memory can be sent directly to the CNC while the control is in Automatic mode.
 This function provides a way to 'run' a program off the ftp server memory.
-The first files shown on the display are files on the ftp server memory from the most recently selected directory.
+The first files shown on the display are files on the ftp server memory from the last selected directory.
 Use the buttons on the right and the left to highlight a particular file, highlight [type file] to type in a file name, or select a new sub directory to display.
 Press the center button to make the selection desired.